Emerging stormwater treatment technologies (TAPE)

 Stormwater treatment technologies are reviewed and certified by the Washington state Technology Assessment Protocol - Ecology — better known as the TAPE program.

 Between versions: What changed and what stayed the same?

-This is a general list of some of the major changes, please note this list is not exhaustive.
+This is a general list of some of the major changes between the previous 2011 version of the TAPE guidance and the current 2018 version.
+Please note this list is not exhaustive.